eamonniknafs/eamonniknafs/README.md

 - 👋 Hi, I’m @eamonniknafs
-- 👀 I’m interested in artificial intelligence and machine learning.
+- 👀 I’m interested in artificial intelligence/machine learning and security research.
 - 🌱 I’m currently learning about decision transformers, masked autoencoders, and model robustness.
-- 💞️ I’m looking to collaborate on AI projects!
+- 💞️ I’m looking to collaborate on AI and cybersecurity projects!
 - 📫 Send me an email to **en (at) bu (dot) edu** or message on [my website](https://eamonniknafs.com).
 - 🔐 My PGP public key is available for download [here](https://keys.openpgp.org/search?q=en%40bu.edu).